You can apply for a trainee driving instructor licence after you pass the approved driving instructor (ADI) part 2 test.

 Being refused a trainee licence

-You can appeal to the transport tribunal if you’re refused a trainee licence.
+You can appeal to the General Regulatory Chamber if you’re refused a trainee licence.

 The rules and process for getting a trainee licence are different in Northern Ireland.

 Step 1 Check if you can become an instructor